I grew up in the UK. In some ways my childhood was quite normal but as with many of us, there were some difficult aspects to it.

 I was awarded a Masters degree and Advanced Diploma in Integrative Psychotherapy and Counselling, following a five year professional, accredited training at the Minster Centre in London.
 Whilst accreditation is not mandatory, I think it’s very important.
 I am accredited by the Psychotherapy and Counselling Federation of Australia (PACFA) and the Queensland Counsellors Association (QCA) and as such am bound by their codes of ethics and subject to their professional complaints procedures.
 I continue to be registered with and accredited by the United Kingdom Council for Psychotherapy (UKCP).
 Over the last decade, I have had the privilege of working with a wide range of presenting issues with people from many walks of life.

 I work continually to develop my practise and understanding as a psychotherapist, through further study, training and workshops and am particularly interested in neuroscience, mindfulness and trauma.
-I have additionally trained in Sensorimotor Psychotherapy for Trauma.
+I have additionally trained in Sensorimotor Psychotherapy for Trauma and Emotionally Focussed Therapy for Couples.

 Prior to arriving in Brisbane in spring 2014, I ran a successful private practice in the east end of London.
 Over the last ten years, I have also worked as a counsellor for the London Ambulance Service, a counsellor and clinical assessor for mental health charity, City and Hackney Mind and as a psychotherapist for refugee organisations Freedom from Torture, the Mapesbury Clinic for People in Exile and Therapy4Refugees here in Australia.